danielvoweb/docked-dotnet/README.md

 # docked-dotnet
-Demo docker environment for dotnet-backed web app using a static site and reactjs components
+A demo docker environment for dotnet-backed web app using a static site and reactjs components.